Skip to content

 Two years ago I was employed by Cornwall Council, and starting to wonder whether my team would make it through the next round of job cuts.
 Funnily enough, it turned out the answer was ‘no’.

 Six months later, I was receiving official notification of redundancy, and winning my first tender as HD Words.
-The Garrack Hotel in St Ives made a lovely client, showing me round, putting together a tasting platter from the restaurant, and being generally very friendly!
+The hotel I did my first professional work for, in St Ives, made a lovely client, showing me round, putting together a tasting platter from the restaurant, and being generally very friendly!

 A year ago, officially set free from the Council, I was starting to discover that life as a self-employed person was a little less stable than as an employee, but a lot less political.
 Having to go and look for my customers was taking more time than I had anticipated, but the actual writing was just as I had hoped – varied, interesting, and good fun.

-Snap forward to now, where I have clients who greet me with a hug (Trenance chocolates,* and others), people who recognise me from previous events and with whom I can pick up conversations, a client who allowed me into the Royal Cornwall Show on his spare exhibitor ticket, in return for baby-sitting his stand at lunchtime (Jeremy at Handmade in Cornwall), and many other lovely people.
+Snap forward to now, where I have clients who greet me with a hug, people who recognise me from previous events and with whom I can pick up conversations, a client who allowed me into the Royal Cornwall Show on his spare exhibitor ticket, in return for baby-sitting his stand at lunchtime, and many other lovely people.

 I am thankful